daveotengo/amalitec-ecom/README.md

         Run "docker compose start" to start after building

 ## 3. Once the application is started you can access it on http://localhost:11234/graphiql
-## when you run with docker but with docker you can user http://localhost/graphiql becust of nginx
+## when you run with docker but with docker you can user http://localhost/graphiql because of nginx

 ![GraphiQL](https://raw.githubusercontent.com/daveotengo/amalitec-ecom/main/screenshots/Screenshot1.png)